jurjsorinliviu/In-Situ-Memristive-Learning-Method-for-Pattern-Classification/README.md

 If you are interested in citing this work, please use the following citation:

 S. L. Jurj, "SPICE-based In-Situ Memristive Learning Method for Pattern Classification using Spiking Neural Networks,".

-I will provide the complete citation details once the paper is accepted and published (currently under review).
-I expect this to happen in Oct.-Nov.
-2024.